 - Cleaning and maintenance of extraction equipment

-- Oversee day-to-day operations in the extraction facility from storage of the raw cannabis all the way to fulfillment of orders
+- Oversee day-to-day operations in the extraction facility from storage of the raw cannabis to fulfillment of orders

 - Overseeing the storage of supplies as well as disposal of waste according to SOPs